ElitistNerds/conky-steam-friends/README.md

 `which python3`

-If Python 3 is installed the above command will return your Python 3 path, such as `/usr/bin/python3`.
+If Python 3 is installed, the above command will return your Python 3 path.
+Such as: `/usr/bin/python3`

 If nothing is returned then you will need to install Python 3.
 Below are the commands needed to install Python 3.